Inalegwu/Inalegwu/README.md

 - 👋 Hi, I’m @Inalegwu
 - 👀 Mobile Developer
-- 🌱 Using Nest JS for Backend (and the occasional golang)
+- 🌱 Using Nest JS for Backend
 - 😎 Blitzing the Web
-- 🖤 Learning Rust btw
 - 💞️ I’m looking to collaborate on React/React Native Based Projects
 - 📫 How to reach me email :ikwueinalegwu@gmail.com